aaronstackpole/ClayEngineOSS/README.md

 and a client to connect to it.
 Once that's done, nothing else happens, there are no send/recv calls implemented.
 If you want to see it you can run the ClayEngineServer.exe and compile the client with the connect line uncommented and you can see the connection happen.

+EDIT: Actually, you'd also need to change the IP address of the server to connect to.
+This currently points at my router... :/

 January 2022 Update

 There has been a lot of work on this since I first published this project.
 Overall, this isn't even the same actual solution, I started